Enough is Enough

 Will you help us make sure their voices are heard?

-Support our call for action from all parliamentarians and help us drive real change.
+Thank you to everyone who joined our call for action from all parliamentarians

 The YAS have highlighted the following specific recommendations that would help ensure that incredible young people like them see a path to leadership.